Compliance Providers

 * Wallet-monitoring alerts from Elliptic

-Travel Rule transfer gating is a separate per-transfer decision surface rather than a compliance-provider adapter.
-DALP does not publish a default named Travel Rule provider adapter in the current compliance-provider catalog.
-[Chainalysis KYT](https://docs.chainalysis.com/) is also not a current DALP compliance-provider adapter.
+Travel Rule transfer gating is a separate per-transfer decision surface, not a compliance-provider adapter.
+DALP does not publish a default Travel Rule provider adapter.
+[Chainalysis KYT](https://docs.chainalysis.com/) is not a DALP compliance-provider adapter.

 ## Choose the right compliance path [#choose-the-right-compliance-path]